Quadratically Constrained Myopic Adversarial Channels: No common randomness

 When the encoder is a deterministic map from the set of messages to $\bR^n$, we can give a better upper bound for certain values of the NSRs.
 This attack is based on the scaled babble-and-push attack designed by Li et al.~\cite{tongxin-causal-2018} for the quadratically constrained channel with a causal adversary.
 The basic idea in a symmetrization argument is to make sure that Bob is equally confused between the actual transmitted codeword and a random codeword independently chosen by James.
-Bob will then be unable to distinguish between the two codewords and therefore makes an error with nonvanishing probability. \begin{lemma} If $\Nkey=0$, then $C_{\text{myop}}=0$ when $N\geq P$ or $\frac{\sigma^2}{P}<4\frac{N}{P}-2$. \end{lemma} \begin{proof} The first part is considerably simpler, and involves a $\vbfz$-agnostic symmetrization argument.
+Bob will then be unable to distinguish between the two codewords and therefore makes an error with nonvanishing probability. \begin{lemma} If $\Nkey=0$, then $C_{\mathrm{myop}}=0$ when $\frac{\sigma^2}{P}\le\frac{1}{1-N/P} - 2$. \end{lemma} \begin{proof} We first present two \emph{suboptimal} jamming strategies referred to as \emph{$\vbfz$-agnostic symmetrization} and \emph{$\vbfz$-aware symmetrization}.
+They are simple and natural strategies and give respectively the following bounds \emph{inferior} to the one claimed in Lemma~\ref{lemma:converse_symmetrization}. \begin{enumerate} \item $\vbfz$-agnostic symmetrization: If $\Nkey=0$, then $ C_{\mathrm{myop}}=0 $ when $ N\geq P $. \item $\vbfz$-aware symmetrization: If $\Nkey=0$, then $ C_{\mathrm{myop}}=0 $ when $ \frac{\sigma^2}{P}<4\frac{N}{P}-2 $. \end{enumerate} We then slightly modify $\vbfz$-aware symmetrization and present an optimal symmetrization-type attack.
+The analysis follows verbatim that of $\vbfz$-aware symmetrization by changing some coefficients.
+The bound given by such an improved symmetrization subsumes and extends those given by $\vbfz$-agnostic/-aware symmetrization.

+\paragraph{$\vbfz$-agnostic symmetrization} The first part (\Cref{itm:bound_z_agnostic}) is considerably simpler, and involves a \emph{$\vbfz$-agnostic} symmetrization argument.
 If $N\geq P$, then James can mimic Alice.
 A simple attack strategy is the following: He generates a message $\bfm'$ uniformly at random, and independently of everything else.
-Using the same encoding strategy that Alice uses, this is mapped to a codeword $\vbfs=\vbfx'$ which is transmitted.
+Using the same encoding strategy that Alice uses; $ \bfm' $ is mapped to a codeword $\vbfs=\vbfx'$ which is transmitted.
 Bob receives $\vbfx+\vbfx'$, and unless $\bfm'=\bfm$, he will be unable to determine whether Alice sent $\bfm$ or $\bfm'$.
-The probability of error is therefore bounded away from zero, and this is true for all $R>0$.
+Therefore, with probability $1-2^{-nR}$ he is unable to decode the correct message, and this is true for all $R>0$.
 Therefore, the capacity is zero when $N\geq P$.